 Key messages

-- The Department of Health & Human Services developed the CHIP guidelines to guide organisations funded under the Community Health Program.
+• The Department of Health had developed the Community Health Integrated Program (CHIP) guidelines to guide organisations funded under the Community Health Program.

-- Complementary guidelines on child health services and refugee and asylum seeker health services help services to meet the needs of these groups.
+• Complementary guidelines on child health services, refugee and asylum seeker health services and care for people with chronic conditions, help services to meet the needs of these groups.

 Community Health Program